tylnesh/cpp-sdk-samples/vision/README.md

 ---
 Note: Both of these sample apps take a command line parameter (`-d/--data`) which is used to specify the path to the data directory for the Affectiva Vision library.
 This directory is named `data/vision`, and is located under the folder where you installed the Affectiva Automotive SDK (e.g. `/path/to/affectiva-sdk/vision/data`).

 ---
+Both sample apps also accept an optional command line parameter `--locations <filename>`, which if specified, identifies a file which configures occupant location regions.
+This file should contain comma-separated values, with a header row followed by one or more data rows.
+Each data row should specify the following values:

+- an OccupantLocation enum value name
+- the top left X and Y coordinates of the location bounding box
+- the bottom right X and Y coordinates of the location bounding box

+The header row is required, but its content is ignored.
+There should be at least one data row.

+For example:

+    location,top_left_x,top_left_y,bottom_right_x,bottom_right_y
+    FIRST_ROW_DRIVER_SIDE,852,512,1280,768
+    FIRST_ROW_CENTER,426,512,852,768
+    FIRST_ROW_PASSENGER_SIDE,0,512,426,768
+    SECOND_ROW_LEFT,852,256,1280,512
+    SECOND_ROW_CENTER,426,256,852,512
+    SECOND_ROW_RIGHT,0,256,426,512
+    THIRD_ROW_LEFT,852,0,1280,256
+    THIRD_ROW_CENTER,426,0,852,256
+    THIRD_ROW_RIGHT,0,0,426,256

+---